kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 no reports have been received.
 {{< /hint >}}

-## Step 4: Report artifacts to Kosli
+## Step 4: Attest an artifact to Kosli

 Typically, you would build an artifact in your CI system.
 The quickstart-docker repository contains a `docker-compose.yml` file which uses an [nginx](https://nginx.org/) docker image